FormidableLabs/react-swipeable/README.md

 - The props contained in `handlers` are currently `ref` and `onMouseDown`
   - Please spread `handlers` as the props contained in it could change as react improves event listening capabilities

-### `preventDefaultTouchmoveEvent` details
+### `preventScrollOnSwipe` details

-This prop allows you to prevent the browser's [touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove) event default action, mostly "scrolling".
+This prop prevents the browser's [touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove) event default action (mostly scrolling) by calling `e.preventDefault()` internally.

 Use this to **stop scrolling** in the browser while a user swipes.
-- You can additionally try `touch-action` css property, [see below](#how-to-use-touch-action-to-prevent-scrolling)

 `e.preventDefault()` is only called when:
-  - `preventDefaultTouchmoveEvent: true`
+  - `preventScrollOnSwipe: true`
   - `trackTouch: true`
   - the users current swipe has an associated `onSwiping` or `onSwiped` handler/prop

 Example scenario:
-> If a user is swiping right with props `{ onSwipedRight: userSwipedRight, preventDefaultTouchmoveEvent: true }` then `e.preventDefault()` will be called, but if the user was swiping left then `e.preventDefault()` would **not** be called.
+> If a user is swiping right with props `{ onSwipedRight: userSwipedRight, preventScrollOnSwipe: true }` then `e.preventDefault()` will be called, but if the user was swiping left then `e.preventDefault()` would **not** be called.

-Please experiment with the [example app](http://formidablelabs.github.io/react-swipeable/) to test `preventDefaultTouchmoveEvent`.
+Please experiment with the [example app](http://formidablelabs.github.io/react-swipeable/) to test `preventScrollOnSwipe`.

 #### passive listener
 With v6 we've added the passive event listener option, by default, to **internal uses** of `addEventListener`.
-We set the `passive` option to `false` only when `preventDefaultTouchmoveEvent` is `true`.
+We set the `passive` option to `false` only when `preventScrollOnSwipe` is `true` and only `onTouchMove`.
+Other listeners will retain `passive: true`.

 **When `preventDefaultTouchmoveEvent` is:**
   - `true`  => `el.addEventListener(event, cb, { passive: false })`
   - `false` => `el.addEventListener(event, cb, { passive: true })`

-React's long running passive [event issue](https://github.com/facebook/react/issues/6436).
+Here is more information on react's long running passive [event issue](https://github.com/facebook/react/issues/6436).

-We previously had issues with chrome lighthouse performance deducting points for not having passive option set.
+We previously had issues with chrome lighthouse performance deducting points for not having passive option set so it is now on by default except in the case mentioned above.

+If, however, you really **need** _all_ of the listeners to be passive (for performance reasons or otherwise), you can use the `touch-action` css property instead, [see below for an example](#how-to-use-touch-action-to-prevent-scrolling).

 ### Browser Support